 Marrakesh has arguably the best selection of restaurants in Morocco; as a group they serve equal parts Moroccan and international cuisine.
 Restaurant dining, however, is a relatively new phenomenon for Moroccans, who see eating out as somewhat of a shame on the household.
-The younger generation has embraced the trendy cafés and restaurants of Guéliz and Hivernage, but as for the older generation, even the we
+The younger generation has embraced the trendy cafés and restaurants of Guéliz and Hivernage, but as for the older generation,

 even the wealthiest Marrakshis would prefer to invite friends over to sample home cooking than to go out for the evening.
 To get an idea (albeit a rather expensive one) of traditional yet sumptuous Moroccan entertaining, treat yourself to an evening at one of Marrakesh’s popular riad gastronomique restaurants in the medina.